ndf-zz/flippnlr/README.md

  - flipdot_pixel.stl : Flip pixel

-A small permanent magnet mounted in the pixel is rotated as required by pulsing a solenoid wound over a steel screw.
+A small permanent magnet mounted in the pixel is rotated as required by pulsing a centre-tapped solenoid wound over a steel screw.

 ## Solenoid Construction